ovh/docs/pages/web_cloud/email_and_collaborative_solutions/mx_plan/feature_delegation/guide.en-ie.md

 ![delegation](images/mxplan-delegation-03.png){.thumbnail}

-You can delegate the management of your MXplan service to multiple OVHcloud customer accounts.
+You can delegate the management of your MX Plan service to multiple OVHcloud customer accounts.

 ### Delegating one or more email accounts to a user